This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Informed consent is a legal document that explains the tests, treatments, or procedures that your newborn may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your newborn's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your newborn.
 Make sure all of your questions are answered.

 A Foley catheter may be guided through your newborn's urethra into his bladder to help drain urine.

 Intake and output:

-Caregivers may need to measure how much your newborn drinks and urinates.
+Healthcare providers may need to measure how much your newborn drinks and urinates.
 Keep track of how long your newborn breastfeeds or how much formula he drinks.
-Caregivers will weigh your newborn's diapers.
+Healthcare providers will weigh your newborn's diapers.
 Do not throw away diapers.

 An IV is a small tube placed in your newborn's vein that is used to give him medicine or liquids.